luyadev/luya/docs/guide/app-module.md

 }
 ```

-Run the `composer dump-autoload` command in order to refresh the autoload section of your composer file.
+Run the `composer dump-autoload` command in order to refresh the autoload section of your Composer file.
 Now you are able to access the *app/modules/mymodule* files directly with the *mymodule* module namepsace.

 ## Links